alvinquach/jpl-trek-vr/README.md

 * The grip button(s) allow you to grab the planet and spin it around.

-* The menu button opens up a VR menu containing a list of bookmarks.
-Click on the menu button again to close the menu.
+* ~~The menu button opens up a VR menu containing a list of bookmarks.
+Click on the menu button again to close the menu.~~

-  Clicking on a bookmark using the trigger button will rotate the planet such that the bookmarked area is facing you.
+  ~~Clicking on a bookmark using the trigger button will rotate the planet such that the bookmarked area is facing you.~~

-  When the menu is open, the bookedmarked areas will also appear on the planet with a pin and label.
+  ~~When the menu is open, the bookedmarked areas will also appear on the planet with a pin and label.~~

+* Holding down the trigger button allows you to drag the planet around.

-* Clicking the trigger button when the controller is pointed to the planet will rotate the planet such that the area that is being pointed at is facing you.
+* Double clicking the trigger button when the controller is pointed to the planet will rotate the planet such that the area that is being pointed at is facing you.

 ## Thrid-Party Credits
 This projects uses assets libraries from third party sources.